dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-hl7rcv/README.md

     --directory <path>               directory to which received HL7 V2 messages are stored, using its
                                      Message Type as sub-directory name
-                                     and its Message Control ID as file name. '.' by default -h,--help                           display this help and exit
+                                     and its Message Control ID or a random uuid as file name. '.' by default
+ -h,--help                           display this help and exit
     --idle-timeout <ms>              timeout in ms for receiving HL7 messages, no timeout by default